Table of Contents Hide

 No more explanation.
 By having one of the conditions below, you can benefit from composite veneers:

-- Discolored teeth and can’t get that away even by bleaching
+- Discolored teeth which can’t get that away even by bleaching

 - Fractured or chipped teeth